cprieto/roboblog/content/2016-09-07-Metabuilders-and-CMake.md

 add_executable (hello hello.c)
 ```

-Now, let's tell CMake to do the magic for us by running this in the command line:
+Now, let's tell CMake to do the magic for us by running this on the command line:

     cmake .

-If you are running in macOS or Linux, with Make installed you will find... a `Makefile`! (or if you are running in Windows with Visual Studio installed you will find a Visual studio solution named `Project.sln` or something like that).
+If you are running in macOS or Linux with Make installed you will find... a `Makefile`! (or if you are running on Windows with Visual Studio installed you will find a Visual Studio solution named `Project.sln` or something like that).
 Let's assume you are using Make, so to compile just run:

     make